 Table 2 reports the effects on the IGE of progressively increasing the number of years used for construction of the proxy of fathers' permanent income.
-The four measures in the upper panel are based on fathers' earnings averaged over 5 years (benchmark) and thereafter expanded to 10, 15, and 20 years, respectively.
-The intention is to illustrate the effect on the IGE of reducing the influence of persistence in the transitory components (see eq.
+The four measures in the upper panel are based on fathers' earnings averaged over 5 years (benchmark) and thereafter expanded to 10, 15, and 20 years, respectively.16 The intention is to illustrate the effect on the IGE of reducing the influence of persistence in the transitory components (see eq.
 (4) in Section 2).
-Moving from the first five-year average to the ten-year average in row 2 there is actually a small movement in the opposite direction, for sons as well as for daughters.
+Moving from the first 5-year average17 to the 10-year average in row 2, there is actually a small movement in the opposite direction, for sons as well as for daughters.
 Extending the length of the window to 15 and 20 years, respectively, only gives small and insignificant decrease in the estimated IGEs.
 Hence, there is hardly any sign of bias stemming from persistence in the transitory earnings fluctuations.
-This is strongly at odds with Mazumder (2005), where the elasticities - somewhat depending on the sampling rules - often increase with 50 per cent or so when the period is expanded from four to sixteen years.
+This is strongly at odds with Mazumder (2005), where the elasticities-somewhat depending on the sampling rules-often increase 50 percent or so when the period is expanded from 4 to 16 years.